danmacklin/erlang_cep/README.md

 * "matchRecognise" - Perform matches that make a progression.
 I.e. match every google trade with a sale price greater than £10, where the next sale price is greater than the previous sell price.
 Fire when this progression happens 3 times in a row.

 * "every" - Performs standard matches where the results are output at a regular interval.
-I.e in a 60 second window give me the average sale price for all Google trades.
+I.E. in a 60 second window give me the average sale price for all Google trades.

 ##Window Types